Serious Incident Reporting Under Article 73

 Serious and irreversible disruption of the management or operation of critical infrastructure.
 If your AI system manages or supports critical infrastructure (energy, transport, water, digital infrastructure) and a malfunction seriously disrupts that infrastructure in a way that’s difficult to reverse, that’s a reportable incident.

 Breach of obligations under Union law intended to protect fundamental rights.
 This is broader than physical harm.
 If the AI system’s operation results in a serious breach of fundamental rights — significant discrimination, violation of privacy at scale, denial of due process — it’s reportable.
+A well-scoped fundamental rights impact assessment done before deployment is the best way to anticipate which scenarios would cross this threshold, and to narrow the judgement call when an incident actually happens.

 Serious damage to property or the environment.
 Large-scale property damage or environmental harm caused by or contributed to by the AI system.